 The name of the road trip lets us know exactly what we are talking about.
 I mean, we’ve taken a number of trips up and down Australia’s Pacific Highway, but by naming it, the road trip becomes specific.

 6. DECIDE ON A MANTRA:

-On our Midwest U.S. trip, we chose ‘Try Something New” and surprisingly, that mantra has carried on for every road trip we’ve had since.
+For this Midwest U.S. Roap Trip, we chose ‘Try Something New” and surprisingly, that mantra has carried on for every road trip we’ve had since.
 Oh, we’ve had others, but “Try Something New” reminds us to get us out of our comfort zone and be more adventurous in our choices.
 Why travel if you are going to stick to your same ‘vegemite on toast for breakfast’ mentality?

 7. PLAN YOUR ROAD TRIP GAMES:

 There are so many out there, but once you’ve road tripped a few times, you know what works for your family and what doesn’t.

 We have some great ones that our family plays, even if it’s a trip 30 minutes down the road:

 – The ABC game.
 Call out the first letters of words from roadsigns as you go through the alphabet.
 X and Y can be a challenge.